axibase/atsd-use-cases/trends/tech-import-export/README.md

 [![](./images/button-new.png)](https://trends.axibase.com/31b5a64e#fullscreen)

 This visualization uses `alias` settings to capture raw data and `value` settings to create new calculated series.
-Periods with a trade deficit are highlighted in red usign an `alert-expression`.
+Periods with a trade deficit are highlighted in red using an `alert-expression`.
 For detailed information about syntax in the **Trends** environment, see [Visualization Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).

 ## Tracking the Growth in Imports Against the Decline in Exports